 Code: Select all

-Section "OutputClass" Identifier "AMD" MatchDriver "amdgpu" Driver "amdgpu" Option "TearFree" "true" EndSection
+Section "OutputClass" Identifier "AMD" MatchDriver "amdgpu" Driver "amdgpu" Option "TearFree" "true" EndSection - Press Ctrl+O, then Enter, to save.

 - Press Ctrl+X, to exit the text editor.